Covid-19 update on allotments

 While many parks and green spaces are closed, we are delighted that allotment sites are allowed to remain open.

 Working on your allotment is a great way to exercise and gather some healthy food during the Covid-19 lockdown.
 However, each site is different and there will be local circumstances arising from risk assessments of each one.
 The Allotment Associations managing each site are following guidance from the National Allotment Society and the Government, and have put measures in place that must be followed in order to reduce contagion.

-The latest guidance from the National Allotment Society is here and an outline is below.
+View the latest guidance from the National Allotment Society – an outline is below.

 Can I visit the allotment with my family?

 Yes, government guidelines state that you can exercise with members of your household.
 However, the risk of sites closing increases with the number of people visiting, and to prevent the same closures that have happened in Ireland and France it is advised to visit alone or with one other person.

 How long can I stay at the plot?

 Government Ministers have suggested that an hour’s walk is reasonable and asked us all to limit time spent outside the home.
 The National Allotment Society believes that if you are using your plot for daily exercise it would be reasonable to spend an hour or two doing the jobs that need doing for that day and then to return home.

 How can I ensure my family’s and everyone else’s safety at the plot?